0xcert/framework/docs/connectors/atomic-orders-guide.md

 ## Gateway

-All atomic orders in 0xcert framework are performed through `Gateway` package. `Gateway` package is as the name suggests the gateway to multiple smart contract that already live (and are maintained by 0xcert) on the blockchain that make atomic swaps with such broad functionalites possible.
+All atomic orders in 0xcert framework are performed through a `Gateway`.
+Gateway is as the name suggests the gateway to multiple smart contract that already live (and are maintained by 0xcert) on the blockchain that make atomic swaps with such broad functionalites possible.
 There are multiple main smart contracts depending on what kind of atomic order we are performing as well as multiple proxies that take care of specific actions.
 [Here]() you can see all deployed smart contracts and their addresses.

 Since `Gateway` is a single point of entry for all kinds of atomic orders each order is defined trough a `Order` interace and has a unique `OrderKind` to differentiate them.